-- Long-term targets by 30 June 2016 - The following environmental data will be provided to the public on a - regular basis: bathing water quality, river levels, rainfall, groundwater levels, tide levels, air quality, lake levels and meteorological information. - Timely warnings will be given of threats to the environment and human life.
+- The following environmental data will be provided to the public on a regular basis: bathing water quality, river levels, rainfall, groundwater levels, tide levels, air quality, lake levels and meteorological information. - Timely warnings will be given of threats to the environment and human life.